Jogst1/ICS3U_Final/README.md

 - WIP

 ## Cheat Codes
 This section contains full solutions to each puzzle.
 Images are initially hidden, click to reveal.

+[//]: # (I learned how to do markdown comments from this stackoverflow post: https://stackoverflow.com/questions/4823468/comments-in-markdown)
+[//]: # (I learned how to make 'spoilered' images from this stackoverflow post: https://stackoverflow.com/questions/32814161/how-to-make-spoiler-text-in-github-wiki-pages)

 <details>
     <summary>Puzzle 1</summary>
     <img src="https://i.imgur.com/kTpNVyp.png" alt="Solution to Puzzle 1"></img>